dotnet/runtime/src/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 will lead to invalid/undefined encodings.
 This will cause the disassembler to give up and mark the disassemble as bad.

-The disassemble will then resume trying to diassemble at the next boundary.
+The disassemble will then resume trying to disassemble at the next boundary.

 To make sure the disassembler attempts to disassemble every instruction, we need to make sure the preceding instruction is always valid and terminates